vuhcl/poke-env/README.md

 This project aims at providing a Python environment for interacting in [pokemon showdown](https://pokemonshowdown.com/) battles, with reinforcement learning in mind.

-## Pokemon Showdown Environment
- Talk about poke-env briefly @vu
-Cloning repo and running the env
-Touch a lot on the original author’s stuff

 ## Keras RL Agents in Pokemon Showdown

 This repo contains three different Keras RL agents from the keras-rl2 library that was used to train the Pokemon Showdown agents.
 The implementations and their directories are listed below: